Oilseeds methods and tests used to measure quality

 - Glucosinolate content

-- Glucosinolates are natural components of canola, rapeseed, and mustard seed.
+- Glucosinolates are natural components of canola, rapeseed, and mustard seeds.
 These compounds are found in all Brassica vegetables (cabbage, brussel sprouts, radishes, broccoli, cauliflower) and are responsible for the desirable pungent odor and sharp flavor associated with these foodstuffs.
-Glucosinolates are also natural toxicants, being associated with goiter and liver damage when consumed in large quantities.
 Brassica seeds such as rapeseed and mustard are particularly rich in glucosinolates while canola seeds by definition have much lower total glucosinolate contents.
 While high levels of glucosinolates may be desirable in the case of mustard seed destined for condiment use, the high levels of glucosinolates found in rapeseed meal have restricted the use of this seed as a source of protein in compound feeds.
 Plant breeding to reduce the level of glucosinolates in rapeseed resulted in canola seed.
 Nutritional studies have demonstrated that substantially more canola meal can be used in compound feeds than rapeseed meal.
 The current definition of canola requires that only part of the total glucosinolates in a sample (the aliphatic glucosinolates) be measured.
 Canola seed contains less than 30 micromoles per gram of these aliphatic compounds expressed on an oil-free, 8.5% moisture basis.
 Nowadays, Brassica napus canola developed in Canada contain less than 18 micromoles/gram of total glucosinolates on a whole seed, 8.5% moisture basis.

 - Oil content

 - Oil content can be defined as the maximum amount of material (lipid) that can be removed from the seed by extraction with organic solvents, hexane or petroleum ether.
-This test estimates the amount of oil which could optimally be obtained in industrial crushing.
+This test estimates the amount of oil, which could optimally be obtained in industrial crushing.
 An estimated 97% to 99% of the oil content determined by the analytical method may be removed by commercial solvent extraction or prepress solvent extraction systems.
 Direct pressing (or cold pressing) usually removes about 90% to 92% of the oil.
 The quality of the oil removed analytically also differs greatly from the quality of the oil removed in industrial processing.
 Oil removed analytically usually consists of about 99% triacylglycerol molecules (the desired end product of oil processing) and is relatively colorless.
-Pretreatment of the seed to increase the efficiency of industrial extraction results in a highly colored crude oil which consists of about 96% of the desired triacylglycerol molecules.
-The undesired material and color is removed by refining and bleaching.
+Pretreatment of the seed to increase the efficiency of industrial extraction results in a highly colored crude oil, which consists of about 96% of the desired triacylglycerol molecules.

 - For canola, oil contents are expressed on an 8.5% moisture basis.
-This convention was adopted in 1970 at the request of the oilseed trade who wished to be able to compare results from our surveys with international trading specifications which were expressed on a telle quelle moisture basis.
-Canadian trading contracts usually specify a minimum of 41% oil content for canola.
-At the time, the moisture content of 8.5% was chosen as a reasonable average moisture content for Canadian rapeseed although moisture contents for recent years' exports of canola have ranged from 7% to 8%.
-For flaxseed and soybeans, oil contents are expressed on a moisture-free basis although trading specifications usually call for a telle quelle moisture basis.
+This convention was adopted in 1970 at the request of the oilseed trade.
+At the time, the moisture content of 8.5% was chosen as a reasonable average moisture content for Canadian rapeseed, although moisture contents for recent years' exports of canola have ranged from 7% to 8%.
+On the other hand, for flaxseed and soybeans, oil contents are expressed on a moisture-free basis although trading specifications usually call for a telle quelle moisture basis.

 - Protein content